AatroxChen77/notion-researcher/README.md

     - **LaTeX Support**: Seamlessly converts inline (`$E=mc^2$`) and block (`$$...$$`) LaTeX math expressions into native Notion equation blocks.
     - **Rich Text & Images**: Preserves **bold**, *italic*, and standard image syntax `![alt](url)`.
 - **🔄 Flexible Sync Modes**:
-    - **Child Page Creation**: By default, creates a new child page under your root database for each sync.
+    - **Default Append Mode**: By default, appends content to the bottom of the target page, making it ideal for daily logging or continuous notes.
-    - **Append Mode**: Use the `--append` flag to add content to the bottom of an existing page instead of creating a new one.
+    - **Child Page Creation**: Use the `--new` flag to force the creation of a new child page under your root database.
 - **🎯 Precise Control**:
     - **Target Override**: Specify a target Page ID or URL directly via CLI (`--target`), allowing you to sync to different pages without changing `config.yaml`.
     - **Auto-Timestamping**: If no title is provided, automatically generates a timestamped title (e.g., `2025-12-26 10:30 Log`).